← Back to glossary

 Also known as: power raking, verticutting

 Removing the layer of dead grass and root tissue (thatch) accumulated at the soil surface.
 Improves water and nutrient penetration.
-Done as needed, typically annually.
+Done as needed, typically every 2-4 years.

 Thatch is the layer of dead grass stems, roots, and debris that accumulates between green grass blades and the soil surface.
 A thin thatch layer (under 1/2 inch) is beneficial — it insulates roots and conserves moisture.
 Thicker thatch (over 1/2 to 3/4 inch) creates problems: blocks water and nutrient penetration, harbors disease and insects, prevents new grass from establishing.